Cathay Pacific Asia Miles Devaluation 2026: What the May Changes Mean Now

 If your primary use case is long-haul business class to Europe or North America, KrisFlyer's zero-surcharge advantage has opened a meaningful gap in total cost.

-If You're Not Acting Before April 30: Extensions, Buying Miles, and Alternatives
+If You're Not Redeeming Now: Extensions, Buying Miles, and Alternatives

 Not in a rush to redeem?
 That's completely fine.
 Here's how to handle your miles without the urgency.